codebar/tutorials/html/lesson4/tutorial.md

 ## Adding a toolbar

 Add some of the resources we used to find out more information about Grace.
-Add this inside the header, at the bottom.
+This should be placed before the header closing tag.

 ```html
 <div>